Start with a Plan

 Twin beds come in a wide range of colors, styles and materials, including wood, metal and a combination of wood and metal.
 Decide what kind of bed you want, what it will be made of and the style that best suits your décor.

 Are you making room for one or two?
 If you are decorating the room for two people, you will probably want to select matching beds.
-If space is an issue, when decorating a child's or teen's room, you might want to purchase twin bunk beds to make it less crowded and more functional.
+If space is an issue, when decorating a child's or teen's room, consider purchasing twin bunk beds to make things less crowded.

 Take measurements.
 Knowing how much space you have to work with will prevent you from purchasing a twin bed that might not fit.